netpatu/libraryweb/README.md

+# Libraryweb project
+## Introduction
+This is a Book Management System that allows users to create, read, update, and delete books.
+It consist of a front-end user interface and a back-end paired with a database.
-# Libraryweb project deploy at local on windows
+# Project deploy at local on windows
 ## Env set up

    ### 1, Install JDK 1.8